kaveh7293/Nonlinear-Regression-for-a-Model-Describing-Production-of-Ethanol-from-Glucose-Fermentatation/README.md

 <img src='https://github.com/kaveh7293/Nonlinear-Regression-for-a-Model-Describing-Production-of-Ethanol-from-Glucose-Fermentatation/blob/main/Model_predictions.png'>
 as shown, the model fit to the data is very good.

 Unfortunately, it is not possible to obtain confidence intervals for the parameter estimates, because the Fisher Information Matrix for the parameters is not invertible.
-To resolve this issue, I suggest to conduct several new experiments (e.g., 3 new experiments).
-I use a
+I used a Monte Carlo simulation to obtain parameter uncertainties.
+This will help to understand the correlation effects between different parameters.